grafana/alloy/docs/developer/adding-community-components.md

 [Community components][cc] are components that are implemented and maintained by the community.

+## Community vs core components

+The community components category is mainly targeted at vendor-specific components for which Grafana does not offer commercial support (for example the Datadog exporter).

+Some vendor-agnostic components may also be accepted as community components if they are not accepted as core components.

 ## Before opening a proposal

 The first step is to ensure that the proposal meets the following criteria and does not duplicate existing proposals: